AVGTechnologies/online_kitchen/README.md

      bundle install
      rake db:setup

+  3. in root of the repository

+     vagrant box add --insecure 'ubuntu/trusty64' https://atlas.hashicorp.com/ubuntu/boxes/trusty64/versions/14.04/providers/virtualbox.box
+     vagrant up
+     vagrant ssh
+     cd /vagrant

-  3. Follow Procfile (in production)
+  4. Follow Procfile (in production)

 Development
 -----------

 Example of curl with proper params to be used in Linux terminal (Windows terminal does not allow the '' and you need to use double quotes everywhere + escape the quotes... inside quotes with triple quotes.
 For windows users - install Cygwin (mintty.exe) or install MSYS